2 Men Killed In Accident At Construction Site On High Street In Boston

 A crane was brought in to lift the truck up so the hole wouldn’t collapse during the recovery mission.

-Authorities have not released the names of the men killed, but family members told WBZ-TV that 27-year-old Jordan Romero of Lynn was one of them.

-Romero’s relatives said they were told a truck knocked the men into a hole that was at least 20 feet deep.
+Jordan Romero’s relatives said they were told a truck knocked the men into a hole that was at least 20 feet deep.

 “If I could just see him one more time that’s all I want.
 It hasn’t hit me.
 It doesn’t feel real.
 It honestly feels like I’m dreaming,” said Romero’s sister, Leslie Villalobos.

-Family Members Identify Man Killed In Construction Accident
+Family Members Identify Men Killed In Construction Accident

+A spokesperson for the Boston Water and Sewer Commission said Atlantic Coast Utilities was hired by LDJ Development LLC to “make an emergency repair on their private sewer lateral” that connects to the main sewer.

 “This is a tragic incident for the victims, their families and their coworkers,” Boston Police Superintendent-in-Chief Greg Long said.

-“Right now we don’t know if this is a crime; we know that it’s a tragedy,” Rollins said.MORE NEWS: Dartmouth Mass COVID-19 Vaccination Site Opens At Old Circuit City
+Suffolk District Attorney Rachael Rollins’ office is investigating the incident.
+“Right now we don’t know if this is a crime; we know that it’s a tragedy,” Rollins said.MORE NEWS: Flu Has Virtually Disappeared In US During COVID Pandemic

 Walsh said Atlantic Coast Utilities’ other permitted worksite has been immediately suspended until an investigation into the deaths is complete.